jjulian/Frame/README.md

 # Frame
 ## Put Art in its place.

-A mobile app museum browsing experience to provide historical context to gallery visitors.
+A museum browsing mobile app to provide historical context alongside gallery works.
+Visitors can quickly get the context of the art that surrounds them, including ideas, events, people, music, and books important at the time of the work.
+Museum visitors should be free to enjoy the works that surround them without the distraction of too many details on their device.
+If needed, details are available via links to Wikipedia.

 ArtBytes 2012 prize winner by Jonathan Julian and Andy Mangold